bufbuild-ru/docs/docs/bsr/policy-checks/uniqueness/index.md

 ## Scan for collisions

-The scan checks all modules in your BSR instance.
+The scan checks all modules in your BSR instance, except for [Buf-managed modules](#managed-modules).

 1. Go to the Admin panel and select **Type uniqueness** in the **Settings** section of the menu.
 If your BSR instance is `https://buf.example.com`, it's available at `https://buf.example.com/admin/uniqueness`.